About the Journal

 Focus and Scope

 The International Journal of Anglo-Indian Studies publishes scholarship relevant to the Anglo-Indian experience that draws on current theory to understand that experience, interrogates literature and other types of media depicting Anglo-Indians, and engages with contemporary and historical issues for Anglo-Indians in India and the diaspora.
 We also welcome and encourage comparative scholarship which places the Anglo-Indian experience in dialogue with that of other social groups.
+Submissions are to be made by email to our Editorial Assistant who manages the blind review process: [email protected].

 Peer Review Process

 All papers are subject to a rigorous peer review process.
+Submissions are to be made by email to our Editorial Assistant who manages the blind review process: [email protected].

 Open Access Policy